Child ADHD Assessments

 Adult ADHD Assessments

 Can adults be assessed and diagnosed with ADHD?
 YES!
-Frequently, adults seek an evaluation for ADHD at the suggestion of their partners, friends, other professionals, or after their own child receives a diagnosis.
+Frequently, adults seek an evaluation for ADHD at the suggestion of their partner, friends, other professionals, or after their own child receives a diagnosis.
 Studies show that if your child has ADHD there is a 50% likelihood they have a parent with ADHD too.
 ADHD in adults shares some symptoms of ADHD in childhood, such as inattention and/or impulsivity, but there are many differences too.
 ADHD in adults is characterized by a persistent pattern of verbal impulsivity (excessive speech and lack of inhibition around others), cognitive impulsivity (impulsive decision-making), and emotional impulsivity (difficulty self-regulating strong emotions) that interferes with and impacts work, home life, and relationships.
 Adults with ADHD also experience differences with metacognitive functions such as self-awareness, working memory, and self-motivation.
 Unlike children, adults have fully developed brains, and may have established coping mechanisms which can mask their differences.
 Some symptoms also manifest differently in adulthood, for example, hyperactivity declines markedly with age.
-By adulthood, hyperactivity is often experienced as an internal, subjective feeling of restlessness and constant need to be busy.
+By adulthood, hyperactivity is often experienced as an internal, subjective feeling of restlessness and a constant need to be busy.
 Although many adults have been able to modify some aspects of their environments in order to function, this may require a significant amount of time, effort, and energy to maintain and can lead to feelings of burnout.

-Many people struggle to understand that they (or their family member) are not choosing to engage in certain behaviours; ADHD is a significant neurobiological difference in how their brain functions.
+Many people struggle to understand that they (or their family members) are not choosing to engage in certain behaviours; ADHD is a significant neurobiological difference in how their brain functions.
 It is not a matter of choice for these individuals.
 It’s also not a lack of intelligence or knowledge, rather ADHD is described as a disorder (difference) of performance and regulation.
 Although individuals know how to complete these tasks, actually doing them can be extremely difficult.
 These differences, if not supported or understood by self or others, can lead to issues with self-esteem, anxiety, depression, and relationship difficulties.